Yuri Lily Tsurumaki

 So you were about eight or nine?

-Yeah, the big boys would pick on him.
-The one thing in Heart Mountain though, between the two mess halls we were divided A and B, and A was the lower one and B was up here.
+One thing in Heart Mountain though, between the two mess halls we were divided A and B, and A was the lower one and B was up here.
 But in between the space, they used to put water in there in the winter in that spot and we used to ice skate.
 And Grandpa, too.
 We had the Montgomery Ward order book.
 They all ordered clothing and ice skates.
-So that’s where Grandpa learned to ice skate there.
+So that’s where Grandpa learned to ice skate.

-And so they went to Utah and what kind of work was it?
+And so they went to Utah.
+What kind of work was it?

-You could not escape the cold, and growing up in L.A., that must have been awful for you.
+You could not escape the cold!
+And growing up in Los Angeles, that must have been awful for you.

 It was a lot of work.

-But there were more Japanese, you were around the Japanese community though in Utah?
+Were you around a Japanese American community in Utah?

-We take a break, and then pick up the conversation with Lily’s wedding album from 1952.
+We take a break, and then pick up the conversation with Lily’s wedding in 1952.

-So she said you had a story about your wedding dress?
+So Adina said you had a story about your wedding dress?